 Discovering a new author is one of my favorite things–it frequently happens during the holiday season between semesters.
 My latest discovery is Rachel Held Evans.
 I received two of her books as part of my small library of Christmas presents; I’ve already finished Faith Unraveled and have started Searching for Sunday.
 Her work resonates with me because her story is somewhat similar to mine, an emergence from Protestant fundamentalism toward what one of my students once described as “a more nuanced and interesting faith.”

 One of the theological sticking points for Evans that she carried from her youth is the exclusivity of a God who apparently had no problem with sending the vast majority of persons to hell for failing to follow the narrow path to salvation endorsed by the church in which she was raised.
-Evans refers to the “cosmic lottery,” in which by accident of birth, race, gender, and location some appears to be divinely favored and others divinely condemned from birth.
+Evans refers to the “cosmic lottery,” in which by accident of birth, race, gender, and location some appear to be divinely favored and others divinely condemned from birth.
 The randomness of worshiping a God who favored some persons at the expense of others for obscure and frivolous reasons wore on her to the point of stepping away from faith altogether.

-Then during a night of insomnia, Evans read a passage from the Gospel of Luke where Jesus indicates that those whom God chooses are not only restricted to our own selective criteria, but also are likely to include precisely those people who we would be quickest to exclude.
+Then during a night of insomnia, Evans read a passage from the Gospel of Luke where Jesus indicates that those whom we believe God chooses often are not only restricted to our own selective criteria, but also are likely to include precisely those people who we would be quickest to exclude.
 In answer to the disciples’ question “Lord, are only a few people going to be saved?”
 Jesus says

 People will come from east and west and north and south, and will take their places at the feast in the kingdom of God.
 Indeed there are those who are last who will be first, and first who will be last.